Payback from Solar Thermal

 Thinking of Investing in Solar?

 Solar technology has become more widespread in the United Kingdom in the last 5 years.
 A greater understanding of the environmental benefits of the technology is one of reasons why there has been a greater uptake of solar energy systems.
 However, another major reason for their uptake is largely due to the payback reward systems launched by the British government.
 Up until March 2012, when the rates were lowered, solar panel owners, in particular, were heavily rewarded for the installation of these systems through Feed In Tariff payments.
-An average domestic 2kW system could then earn its owner over £1,000 a year.
+An average domestic 2kW system could then earn its owner over £1,000 a year find out the latest annual return for solar panels and how much the Feed in Tariff will financially benefit for you.

 How does Solar Thermal Work?